knaveightt/st-knaveightt/README.md

 I created a compile-patch script which I will build out into a make file to handle the processess automatically at some point.

+## Other Important Comands
+Go back 1 commit on a git directory using "git reset HEAD^" Regenerate PKGBUILD checksums with "makepkg -g >> PKGBUILD"